 Graduates of the School have achieved worldwide recognition in clinical practice, research and healthcare leadership.
 Upon graduation, you must complete one year as an intern to gain full registration with the Irish Medical Council.
 You may then pursue training towards a career in a wide variety of specialties, in diverse settings, including hospitals and primary care facilities, or laboratory-based diagnosis and research.

 Each year, approximately 100 Medicine students undertake an 8-week supervised laboratory, clinical or medical education projects in Ireland or at one of our partner institutions in the Student Summer Research programme.
 The programme brings to life our commitment to foster in our students a passion for enquiry, discovery and investigative research.

 What Will I Study

 First & Second Year

-In the first semester, you’ll take a series of modules that introduce the application of medical science to the study of biological systems and disease.
+In the first trimester, you’ll take a series of modules that introduce the application of medical science to the study of biological systems and disease.
 You’ll also learn the clinical skills needed for the rest of the programme.
 The remainder of the first two years integrates the medical science disciplines, while gradually expanding your professional capabilities in a clinical environment.

 Third & Fourth Year

 In the final two years, hospital and community placements with structured clinical education complete your degree.
 During your clinical training, you’ll participate in a series of specialist rotations, including medicine, surgery, psychiatry, obstetrics and paediatrics.
 Finally, you’ll undertake our acclaimed Professional Completion module to integrate your knowledge and prepare you for life as an intern.